mixxxdj/manual/source/hardware/controllers/numark_ns6ii.rst

 ========  ==============================================================  ==========================================
 No.       Control                                                         Function
 ========  ==============================================================  ==========================================
+38        :hwlabel:`LOAD`                                                 Load the currently selected track from the library into the deck corresponding to the channel
+46        :hwlabel:`A` / :hwlabel:`B`                                     Route Channel to left/right :ref:`Effect Unit <interface-effects>`.
 7         :hwlabel:`GAIN`                                                 Channel Gain (see :ref:`interface-eq-gain`)
+9         :hwlabel:`HIGH`                                                 Channel High/Treble EQ
 8         Channel VuMeter                                                 loudness of signal of that specific channel (after EQ, before Filter and Faders).
 A white LED indicates a clipping signal (see :term:`level meter`).
-9         :hwlabel:`HIGH`                                                 Channel High/Treble EQ
 10        :hwlabel:`MID`                                                  Channel Mid EQ
 11        :hwlabel:`LOW`                                                  Channel Low/Bass EQ
-12        Channel Fader                                                   Decrease the volume of the channel 13        :hwlabel:`🎧` (pfl/cue) button                                  Toggle :term:`PFL`.
-Notice: due to hardware constraints, this always works in numark mode: clicking a single button solos the corresponding channel, to listen to multiple channels, press and then release multiple buttons at once.
+47        :hwlabel:`FILTER`                                               This knob lets you control the Meta knob of the deck’s Quick Effect.
 14        :hwlabel:`A OFF B` switch                                       The :term:`crossfader` orientation switches determine to which side of the crossfader the deck is assigned.
 It can be set to the left or right side, or to the center where it is unaffected by the crossfader knob.
-47        :hwlabel:`FILTER`                                               This knob lets you control the Meta knob of the deck’s Quick Effect.
-38        :hwlabel:`LOAD`                                                 Load the currently selected track from the library into the deck corresponding to the channel
-48        :hwlabel:`A` / :hwlabel:`B`                                     Route Channel to left/right :ref:`Effect Unit <interface-effects>`.
+13        :hwlabel:`🎧` (pfl/cue) button                                  Toggle :term:`PFL`.
+Notice: due to hardware constraints, this always works in numark mode: clicking a single button solos the corresponding channel, to listen to multiple channels, press and then release multiple buttons at once.
+12        Channel Fader                                                   Decrease the volume of the channel
 ========  ==============================================================  ==========================================

 Front Panel